Jonathan Frakes

 Jonathan Scott Frakes (born August 19, 1952) is an American actor and director.
-He is best known for his portrayal of Commander William Riker in the television series Star Trek: The Next Generation and subsequent films and series.
-He has also hosted the anthology series Beyond Belief: Fact or Fiction, voiced David Xanatos in the Disney television series Gargoyles, and narrated the History Channel documentary, Lee and Grant.
-He is the author of the novel The Abductors: Conspiracy.
+He is best known for his portrayal of William Riker in the television series Star Trek: The Next Generation and subsequent films and series.
+He has also hosted the anthology series Beyond Belief: Fact or Fiction, voiced David Xanatos in the Disney television series Gargoyles, and narrated the History Channel documentary Lee and Grant.
+He is the credited author of the novel The Abductors: Conspiracy, which was ghostwritten by Dean Wesley Smith.

-Frakes began directing episodes of The Next Generation during its third season, and went on to direct the feature films Star Trek: First Contact (1996) and Star Trek: Insurrection (1998) and episodes of the later Star Trek series Deep Space Nine, Voyager, Discovery, and Picard.
-He later directed the feature films Clockstoppers (2002) and Thunderbirds (2004).
-He has since directed prolifically for television, including for the The Librarian television films and series, Roswell, Leverage, and Burn Notice.
+Frakes began directing episodes of The Next Generation during its third season, and went on to direct the feature films Star Trek: First Contact (1996) and Star Trek: Insurrection (1998) and episodes of the later Star Trek series Deep Space Nine, Voyager, Enterprise, Discovery, Strange New Worlds, and Picard.
+He also directed the feature films Clockstoppers (2002) and Thunderbirds (2004).
+He has since directed prolifically for television, including for The Librarian television films and series, Roswell, Leverage, Castle, and Burn Notice.

-Early life
+Early life and education

 Frakes was born in 1952 in Bellefonte, Pennsylvania, to Doris J. (née Yingling; 1926–2020) and James R. Frakes (1924–2002).
 Frakes's father was a professor of English literature and American studies at Lehigh University from 1958 to 2001, and was also a reviewer and critic for The New York Times Book Review.
 Frakes had a younger brother, Daniel, who died in 1997 from pancreatic cancer.
+Raised in Bethlehem in the Lehigh Valley region of eastern Pennsylvania, he attended Liberty High School in Bethlehem, where he ran track, played with the Liberty High School Grenadier Band as a trombonist, and graduated in 1970.

-Frakes was raised in Bethlehem, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
-He attended Liberty High School in Bethlehem, where he ran track and played with the Liberty High School Grenadier Band.
-He graduated from Liberty High School in 1970.
+Frakes attended Pennsylvania State University, where he was a member of the Thespians, and graduated with a Bachelor of Fine Arts in Theater Arts in 1974.
+Although he had enjoyed performing in plays throughout junior high and high school, it was not until he entered Penn State that he began to take acting seriously.
+While he was working a summer job as an usher at the Festival of America Theatre, a director spotted him and suggested that he would make a great addition to his play's chorus.
+Transformed by the experience, Frakes immediately changed his major from psychology to theater.

-Frakes attended Pennsylvania State University, earning a Bachelor of Fine Arts in Theater Arts in 1974.
-He was a member of the Thespians.
-In 1976, he received his Master of Arts from Harvard University and was active in Harvard's acting company, the Loeb Drama Center.
+Frakes then went on to attend Harvard University, where he became a member of the university's acting company, the Loeb Drama Center, and graduated with a Master of Arts degree in 1976.